mahmoud-elghonemy/Social-Media-NodeJS-ITI/README.md

 - `/api/reviews/:id` - PUT request to update a review (user can update their own reviews, admin role can update any review)

+## Contributing
+Contributions to this project are welcome.
+If you would like to contribute, please submit a pull request.

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for details.